 The Nursing Degree Program at UMSL believes in a well-rounded, diverse and rigorous academic program.
 Nursing students at UMSL are exposed to a broad liberal arts education, with required nursing courses in composition, humanities, science and social and behavioral science.
 The nursing curriculum includes theory and practice settings.
 Students will participate in classes in pharmacology, pathophysiology, nutrition, health assessment and research, among others.
 Clinical practice in a variety of community and hospital settings offers experience in the areas of critical care, mental health, pediatric and maternity nursing.

 UMSL’s College of Nursing offers degrees to suit everyone passionate about becoming a nurse.
-We offer the Bachelor of Science in Nursing (BSN) with three unique options: the Traditional BSN, the Accelerated BSN, and the Part-Time BSN.
-We also have the FLEX RN-BSN Completion Program for students who are licensed registered nurses.
-For graduate studies, UMSL offers the Master of Science in Nursing (MSN), the Post-MSN Certificate Program, the PhD in Nursing and the Doctor of Nursing Practice (DNP).
+We offer the Bachelor of Science in Nursing (BSN) as well as an RN to BSN Program for students who are licensed registered nurses.
+For graduate studies, UMSL offers the Post-Graduate Certificate Programs, the PhD in Nursing and the Doctor of Nursing Practice (DNP).

 The University of Missouri–St. Louis is the largest public research university located in Missouri's most populous and economically important region.
 Founded in 1963, we enroll nearly 17,000 students, and we are home to more than 1,400 faculty members.